lucidlayer/traceform/README.md

 ---

+## Which Installation Method Should I Use?

+- **Most users:**
+  Use the published tools for the fastest setup:
+  - **CLI Onboarding:** `npx @lucidlayer/traceform-onboard check`
+  - **VS Code Extension:** Install from the [Marketplace](https://marketplace.visualstudio.com/items?itemName=LucidLayer.traceform-vscode)
+  - **Browser Extension:** Install from the [Chrome Web Store](https://chromewebstore.google.com/detail/giidcepndnnabhfkopmgcnpnnilkaefa?utm_source=item-share-cb)
+  - **Babel Plugin:** Installed/configured during the CLI onboarding, or manually from [npm](https://www.npmjs.com/package/@lucidlayer/babel-plugin-traceform)

+- **Developers/contributors:**
+  If you want to contribute or build from source, clone this repo and follow the [Contributing](#contributing) section.

 ## Installation

+- **Note:** You do **not** need to clone this repository to use Traceform.
+Use the published CLI onboarding (@lucidlayer/traceform-onboard), extensions, and npm package for the fastest setup.
+Cloning is only required for development or contributions.

 Traceform consists of three main components:
 - **Babel Plugin**: Injects traceable IDs into your React components.
 Works with common setups like Vite, Next.js, and Create React App.